AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/put-it-all-together.md

 ## The Local Development Workflow {#the-local-development-workflow}

 The local development project is built on Apache Maven and is using Git for source control.
-In order to update the project, developers can use their preferred integrated development environment, such as Eclipse, Visual Studio Code, or IntelliJ, among others.
+To update the project, developers can use their preferred integrated development environment, such as Eclipse, Visual Studio Code, or IntelliJ, among others.

 To test code or content updates that are ingested by your headless application, you must deploy the updates to the local AEM runtime, which includes local instances of the AEM author and publish services.